jotavare/jotavare.github.io/docs/x86_assembly_nasm/building_my_os/fat12_disk.md

 - `ebr_system_id`: System ID 8 bytes long;

 {: .important-title }
-If you wanna see this structure I can actually create a fat12 disk image and take a look inside with hex editor and see with more detail. jeex
+If I wanna see this structure, I can create a fat12 disk image and take a look inside with **hex editor** and see with more detail.
+For example, **jeex** or **wxHexEditor**.

 ----

 ## **INT 13 - Disk BIOS Services**

-[INT 13](https://stanislavs.org/helppc/int_13.html), also known as Diskette BIOS Services, is a set of BIOS interrupts used for disk operations, particularly on floppy disks.
+[INT 13](https://stanislavs.org/helppc/int_13.html), also known as **Diskette BIOS Services**, is a set of BIOS interrupts used for disk operations, particularly on floppy disks.
 These services provide a standardized interface for interacting with floppy disk drives at a low level.

-Here's a brief overview of some common functions provided by INT 13:
+Here's a brief overview of some common functions provided by **INT 13**:

 1. **Read Sector**: Reads a specified sector from the disk into memory.
 2. **Write Sector**: Writes data from memory to a specified sector on the disk.